319 Grant Program

 Clean Water Act Section 319 Grant Funding Information

 319 Projects often include an element of restoration.
 Pictured above, a volunteer plants a Hau Tree (Hibiscus tiliaceus) while others remove non-native, invasive grasses.

-The PRC Program typically issues a Request for Proposals (RFP) on an annual basis to solicit qualified projects for grant funding.
-The most recent RFP can be found here: FY18 PRC Program Implementation Projects RFP.
+The PRC Program typically issues a Request for Proposals (RFP) on an annual basis (in July/August) to solicit qualified projects for grant funding.

 Contact the PRC Program ([email protected] or 808-586-4309) for more information about submitting grant proposals or to receive copies of the most recent RFPs.